jeasai/IDE_demo/README.md

 # IDE_demo
-A simple demo for an IDE that integrates docker
+A simple demo for an IDE that integrates docker.